OpticVerdict Independent optics reviews

 FAQ

-Is the Strike Eagle worth more than twice the price of the Diamondback Tactical?
+Is the Strike Eagle worth close to three times the price of the Diamondback Tactical?

 Which is the better first long-range or PRS scope?